-Taxis weren't the only things I found confusing in my new home.
-Sometimes a thick fog of would roll over me in the most unlikely places.
-Sometimes it was an accent I didn't understand and in which case I would just grin maniacally, nod my head and hope I wasn't agreeing to anything illegal.
-Sometimes, though, I just didn't understand the meaning of certain lines of inquiry.
+Taxis were just some things I found confusing in my new home.
+Sometimes a thick fog would roll over me in the most unlikely places.
+Sometimes it was an accent I didn't understand, in which case, I would grin maniacally, nod my head, and hope I didn't agree to anything illegal.
+Sometimes, though, I didn't understand the meaning of certain lines of inquiry.
 One young guy, chatting me up in a nightclub (or so I thought), asked me my name.

 “Shannon,” I said.
 And with that, he walked away, much to my bewilderment.

 I told my friends later what had happened.
 They laughed and asked me where this had happened.
 "The Crescent," I replied.

 "Ah, well, that's why.
 It backs up onto the ——-.
 And 'Shannon' is a Catholic name, so he thought you were Catholic."
 Well, that explains that, then.
 As the years went by, I got a lot more canny when given what I call "The Belfast 20 Questions Quiz" (What is your name?
 Where did you go to school?
 Where do you live?
 Do you have family here?
 Where do you work?)
 I learned how to become as vague as a native.
 In Belfast, the unfortunate part of life is constantly being aware of where you are, who you are talking to, what you are talking about, and who might be listening.
 It is still a sad fact in Northern Ireland, even after the Good Friday agreement, you have to watch yourself, something I never felt I have to do living in the States or the ten years I've lived in the Republic of Ireland.